 Initial Public Offerings.
-A Fixed Income Fund may purchase debt or equity securities in initial public offerings ("IPOs").
+A Fund may purchase debt or equity securities in initial public offerings ("IPOs").
 These securities, which are often issued by unseasoned companies, may be subject to many of the same risks of investing in companies with smaller market capitalizations.
 Securities issued in IPOs have no trading history, and information about the companies may be available for very limited periods.
-Securities issued in an IPO frequently are very volatile in price, and the Fixed Income Fund may hold securities purchased in an IPO for a very short period of time.
-As a result, the Fixed Income Fund's investments in IPOs may increase portfolio turnover, which increases brokerage and administrative costs and may result in distributions taxable to shareholders subject to tax.
+Securities issued in an IPO frequently are very volatile in price, and the Fund may hold securities purchased in an IPO for a very short period of time.
+As a result, the Fund's investments in IPOs may increase portfolio turnover, which increases brokerage and administrative costs and may result in distributions taxable to shareholders subject to tax.

-At any particular time or from time to time a Fixed Income Fund may not be able to invest in securities issued in IPOs, or invest to the extent desired because, for example, only a small portion (if any) of the securities being offered in an IPO may be made available to the Fixed Income Fund.
+At any particular time or from time to time a Fund may not be able to invest in securities issued in IPOs, or invest to the extent desired because, for example, only a small portion (if any) of the securities being offered in an IPO may be made available to the Fund.
 In addition, under certain market conditions a relatively small number of companies may issue securities in IPOs.
-Similarly, as the number of funds advised by the Adviser to which IPO securities are allocated increases, the number of securities issued to any one fund may decrease.
-The investment performance of a Fixed Income Fund during periods when it is unable to invest significantly or at all in IPOs may be lower than during periods when the Fixed Income Fund is able to do so.
-In addition, as a Fixed Income Fund increases in size, the impact of IPOs on the Fixed Income Fund's performance will generally decrease.
-There can be no assurance that investments in IPOs will be available to a Fixed Income Fund or improve its performance.
+Similarly, as the number of funds advised by an Adviser to which IPO securities are allocated increases, the number of securities issued to any one fund may decrease.
+The investment performance of a Fund during periods when it is unable to invest significantly or at all in IPOs may be lower than during periods when the Fund is able to do so.
+In addition, as a Fund increases in size, the impact of IPOs on the Fund's performance will generally decrease.
+There can be no assurance that investments in IPOs will be available to a Fund or improve its performance.